Financial Crisis Survival Tactics

 Stay Positive

-Remember, this is a temporary situation and you can do anything for a short time.
-Even minor changes to your budget and cash flow can have an impact to your overall financial picture.
+Remember, this financial crisis is a temporary situation and you can do anything for a short time.
+Even minor changes to your budget and cash flow can have an impact on your overall financial picture.
 You should not compare yourself to others, so focus on your situation.
 Consider finding a friend to help you stick to your goals and they might be in the same situation too.

 Prepare for the Rebound